hanguyenlisa/hanguyenlisa/README.md

 Loading...

+"Freelance Artist and Indie Game Dev.
+Currently woking on projects and making money (though not a cent in my pocket).
+Open to collaborations and freelance opportunities (if you got food for me).
+Or, you know, just send me some money.
+I'm starving."

 <!--- 👋 Hi, I’m @hanguyenlisa
 - 👀 I’m interested in you jk art and money (not golddinger lol)
 - 🌱 I’m currently learning to make money/art